Entries by Andy Biancotti

 2. Aumentar el flujo de aire y usar un solo colector en lugar de varios, reduciendo costos operativos.

-Conclusión: los filtros de pliegues ofrecen muchas ventajas (en la aplicación correcta)
+Conclusión: los filtros plisados ofrecen muchas ventajas (en la aplicación correcta)

 what is cheaper: a filter bag or a pleated filter?